raphaelpra/exos/README.md

 in any case, in the present repo I try to gather all the other, generally more informal, material for practising Python and/or the Data-Science ecosystem

+## there is no runtime tool here !

+also note that, as opposed to the auto-corrected exercises mentioned above, there is a **deliberate choice to not provide a notebooks infrastructure** or any other online runtime tool here
+this is because we want our students to become autonomous, so it means they are supposed to solve all these problems **on their own laptop**, where they are expected to have acquired the skills for installing and managing a decent software stack (typically bash + vscode + python + ipython + jupyter)
+the fact that most of the material is written as a notebook is mostly a convenience, both for authoring (outputs are up-to-date), and of course in cases where the starting material is a notebook itself

 ## contents

-the material is organized along these 2 categories, and in each category we try to make a distinction between
+the material is organized along these 2 categories (pure Python, and the Data-Science ecosystem) and in each category we try to make a distinction between

 * `exos`: short, simple one-shot assignments
 * `tps`: more elaborate assignments, with several steps, that let students